Mental Health Therapy

 Areas of expertise include: domestic and sexual violence, family trauma, healthy relationships, trauma and the brain, post traumatic stress disorder, generalized anxiety, and depression.

-Morgan Colburn, MSW, LICSW
+Morgan Colburn (she/her/hers), MSW, LICSW

-Director of Counseling, Advocacy and Outreach
+Director of Advocacy Support

 EMDR Trained Therapist